1. Why does the Society need an ADFD?

 As stated in SECNAVINST 5340.7, the purpose of the ADFD is “(1) To increase the awareness of Navy and Marine Corps personnel about the availability of financial assistance and other support services administered by the Society, and (2) To obtain the funds essential for the Society to continue to provide assistance.”
 The primary fundraising procedure used during the ADFD is meaningful personal contact of 100% of service members by designated key persons.
 In December, 2018, the Board of Directors of the Navy-Marine Corps Relief Society voted to recommend to the Secretary of the Navy that the dollar goal for the 2019 ADFD be $12.5 million.

-2. If I am a commanding officer, how can I gage if my unit is conducting a successful fund drive?
+2. If I am a commanding officer, how can I gauge if my unit is conducting a successful fund drive?

 You want to be sure that each member of your command has meaningful contact with a member of your Active Duty Fund Drive organization, usually a Key Person, who provides information and education about the Society’s programs, and offers each member of your command an opportunity to voluntarily participate in the fund drive.
 During the fund drive, you should request to be briefed weekly on the progress of your command/unit’s fund drive and, if possible, in the presence of the subordinate and/or tenant elements of your command.